DingXiaoH/DiverseBranchBlock/README.md

 **Q**: How to quantize a model with DBB?

 **A1**: Post-training quantization.
 After training and conversion, you may quantize the converted model with any post-training quantization method.
 Then you may insert a BN after the conv converted from a DBB and finetune to recover the accuracy just like you quantize and finetune the other models.
 This is the recommended solution.
+Please see the quantization example of [RepVGG](https://github.com/DingXiaoH/RepVGG).

 **A2**: Quantization-aware training.
 During the quantization-aware training, instead of constraining the params in a single kernel (e.g., making every param in {-127, -126, .., 126, 127} for int8) for an ordinary conv, you should constrain the equivalent kernel of a DBB (get_equivalent_kernel_bias()).